Perform a combinedData request

-endpoint allows you to retrieve metric values for combinations of selected dimensions (see /v15/stats/combinedData
+The Usage Analytics Read API stats/combinedData endpoint allows you to retrieve metric values for combinations of selected dimensions (see /v15/stats/combinedData).

-).
-You also request results be sorted by day (see s
+You also request that results be sorted by day (see s).

 Authorization: Bearer **********-****-****-****-************

-category, as well as the number of usage analytics events which fall under the DocumentView
+They also return the number of events which fall under the DocumentView category.

 200 OK response body (excerpt)